keys-pub/website/docs/lib/decrypt.md

 # Decrypt

-The following example decrypts the message from the [encrypt] example:
+The following example decrypts the message from the [encrypt](encrypt.md) example:

+- Initialize and setup/unlock a Keyring
+- Create a Keystore
+- Import a EdX25519 key
+- Decrypt and verify a Saltpack message

 ```go
 import (